google/automotive-design-compose/docs/_docs/figma-features.md

     The Design Switcher shows up in the upper right corner of a DesignCompose app.
 It shows live update details and lets you change the current Figma document.

 ### Plugins

 - Text Eliding & Max Line Count \
     Fine grained text control; hoping to retire this since Figma recently extended their native text capabilities.
 - Lists & Grids \
-    Flexible layout for complex (and very long) list data
+    Flexible layout for complex (and very long) list data.
 - Dials & Gauges \
     Create dials & gauges of different kinds by applying values to arcs, rects, and performing translations.
+- Localization Tool \
+    Pull the string out of the figma design and generates a strings xml file.